 As for monitoring, there are three Frontpoint packages to choose from.

-- Interactive: This is their most popular option, which adds in cellular alerts and also limited home automation – including the ability to automation your lighting.
+- Interactive: This is their most popular option, and the one I recommend.
+This plan adds in cellular alerts and also limited home automation – including the ability to automate lighting.

-- Ultimate: This plan includes everything in Protection and Interactive, but expands further into home automation and adds video surveillance.
+- Ultimate: This plan includes everything offered by the Protection and Interactive plans, but expands further into home automation and adds video surveillance.
 There are no hidden fees or upcharges.
 Everything is included in this package, which is the most comprehensive of the three.